RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 An analogy may be helpful for understanding why you need to switch between the modes of learning.
 To make a strong wall, you need to place the bricks evenly apart with mortar between each brick.
 With just bricks and no mortar, the wall won't have any "glue" holding it together.
 It will be unstable and collapse.
 The same is true if you just use the focus mode.
 You need to take a break and look at the big picture to place mortar and allow it to dry.
 If you only use the diffuse mode, you won't know how to do specific problems and will only understand the general idea.
 It's like trying to build a wall when you don't have enough bricks.

-## Memory (ToDo)

-### Working memory := typically stores 3-4 chunks temporarily.
-It is like an inefficient mental blackboard where chalk fades over time.

-### Long term memory := stores memory long term (not indefinitely).
-May take time to access memory that wasn't learned through spaced repetition.

-### Spaced Repetition := practicing the learning the same concept over several days

-You must use spaced repetition to transfer memories from working memory into long term memory.
-It is better to study something 20 times spaced out across a week instead of 20 times within a single day.

 ## Procrastination

-Procrastination shares features with addiction and is an attempt to switch your mental attention away from something painful.
-When you think of studying you get an unhappy feeling so your mind tries to distract you into do something else so you feel happy temporarily.
+Procrastination shares features with addiction and is your brain's attempt to switch your mental attention away from something painful.
+When you think of studying, you get an unhappy feeling and your mind tries to distract you to do something else so you feel happy temporarily.
 This affect often snowballs.

-Whenever you find yourself procrastinating, try to identify the cues that cause it and create a plan to redirect it into a cue for something productive.
+Whenever you find yourself procrastinating, try to identify the cues that cause it and create a plan to redirect it into a cue for something productive, i.e a healthy habit.

+### Habit := when you don't have to think about doing a task; doing it is automatic.

+In order to create healthy habits, we need to understand what our procratination habits are and rewire them.
+We can do this by breaking down the components a habit is comprised of:

+1. Cue := triggers an event

-1. A cue could be in any of the following categories
+  A cue could be in any of the following:

-  - location/surroundings (in your room, look something up on the web, ...)
+  - location/surroundings (in your room, look something up on the web, etc.)

-  - time of day (getting home from work/school)
+  - time of day (getting home from work/school, just waking up, etc.)

-  - how you feel (horny, tired, etc.)
+  - how you feel (tired, hungry, etc.)

-  - reactions (receiving a text)
+  Try identifing your personal procrastination cues.

+2. Routine := a sequence of actions taken when a cue is received.

-2. Once you discover a procrastination cue, plan to rewire old habits by doing something productive in response to the cue.
+  Once you discover a procrastination cue, plan to rewire old habits by doing something productive in response to the cue.

+3. Reward := the reward system in your brain is activated when finished the routine

-3. If you succeed at rewiring a procrastination cue, give yourself a reward after you finish the task.
-It can be as simple as a feeling of pride, making it a personal game, or anything you want.
+  If you succeed at rewiring a procrastination cue, give yourself a reward after you finish the task.
+It can be as simple as a feeling of pride, making it a personal game, or anything you want (within reason).

+4. Belief := A set of principles that help us understand our situation.
+There must be a change in your belief to change your habit.

-4. believe you can do it.
+  Believe you can do it.
 Don't give up if at first you don't succeed.

+## Process vs. Product

+### Process := the flow of time and habits associated with it (spend 30 minutes doing homework problems)
+### Product := the end result (e.g finishing homework, becoming a doctor)

+When you focus on the product, i.e finishing your homework, the end result may seem far from being achieved and it can be discouraging.
+Instead, focus on spending chunks of time spending your best effort working on problems.
+Each chunk of time you spend focusing during a process is a success and is worthy of a small reward.
+More on this later.

-## Sleep and Exercise
+## Sleep & Exercise

 Remember earlier when I mentioned spaced repetition is more effective than binge studying in the same day?
 This is because sleep restructures and tidies concepts, rehearses patterns, and washes away toxins in our brain.
 Getting enough sleep is very important!
+Dreaming about concepts you're trying to learn solidifies them.
+To take full advantage of this, study 30 minutes before going to bed.

-Exercising is beneficial because it can increase the growth of new neurons.
+Exercising is beneficial because it increases the growth of new neurons.

-## Habit (ToDo)
+## Plan Ahead

+Every evening, write 'process' tasks for the next day.

+Plan a quit time!
+There is a high chance of feeling burnt out of you don't plan what time you will stop.

+Work on the most disliked tasks first

 -----------------------------------------------------------------------------------------------

 # Methods of Learning

-## Metaphors, Analogies, and Mnemonics (ToDo)
+## Creating Tools For Your Toolbox

+Exercises in creativity like creating metaphors, analogies, and mnemonics can help make it stick.

+Metaphors can link two ideas and help identify similarities between them.

+Analogies are a great way to explain the unfamiliar by using an example that is familiar.

+Memory Palace := call to mind an area you're familiar with to learn unrealated lists

+ ex. imagine objects in areas of the place. try to make it funny and evocative. you can mix it up further by imagining sounds and smells

+Mnemonics := Link concepts together with a memorable sentence, phrase, word, poem, or even an image.

+  eg. Learn the colors of the color spectrum by remembering the name ROY G. BIV.
+Each letter represents the first letter of the color in the spectrum: Red, Orange, Yellow, Green, Blue, Indigo, Violet.

+Imagine imagery associated with acronyms:

+  eg. imagine Roy G. Biv standing at the end of a rainbow

+A common theme of these methods is that you chunk many words into one idea.
+This brings us to our next section:

-## Chunking
+## Chunking := grouping information with meaning.

-Chunking is grouping information with meaning. (ex. walking requires many parts of your body to be accomplished, but it can be done with one thought.
-We have "chunked" how to walk).
-When you remember the group, you remember everything needed to accomplish it (all the muscles that must coordinate together to achieve the motion.
+An example is walking.
+Walking requires many parts of your body to be accomplished, but it can be done with one thought.
+We have "chunked" how to walk.

+When you call to mind a chunk of information, you remember everything needed to accomplish it.
+All of the muscles required to walk automatically coordinate together to achieve the motion.
 If you have ever played the game QWOP, I imagine trying to run without our ability to chunk to be a little bit like that.
 If you haven't played the game, google it and try playing to see what I mean.

 Remember that working memory can usually only store 4 parts at a time.
 Chunked material only requires one slot so the brain can run more efficiently.

-## Process not Product

-### Process := the flow of time and habits associated with it (ex. spend 30 minutes working on problems)

-### Product := end results (ex. finishing your homework, becoming a doctor, etc.)

-When you focus on the product, i.e finishing your homework, the end result may seem far from being achieved and it can be discouraging.
-Instead, focus on spending chunks of time spending your best effort working on problems.
-Each chunk of time you spend focusing during a process is a success and is worthy of a small reward.
-More on this below.
+Pattern to create chunks: listen, watch, and grasp parts of what needed and then join them together.
+Look at the solution and see why each step was taken in that order.
+Don't tunnel vision on a specific answer, but generalize connections between the steps.

+Chunking is different depending on what you're learning, but in general it follows the pattern above.

 ## Change locations

-Sometimes if you study in the same location regularly, you can only remember information because of environmental queues.
-You want to be able to recall information independently of local queues like in an examination room.
-To do this, try studying in different locations.
+Sometimes if you study in the same location regularly, you can only remember information at that location because of environmental queues.
+You want to be able to recall information regardless of where you are like when you are writing an exam.
+Make sure to change where you study!

 ## Deliberate Practice